python/devguide/runtests.rst

 To run a single test case, use the ``unittest`` module, providing the import path to the test case::

-   ./python -m unittest -v test.test_abc.TestABC
+   ./python -m unittest -v test.test_abc.TestABC_Py

 If you have a multi-core or multi-CPU machine, you can enable parallel testing using several Python processes so as to speed up things::